-Status: VIHA is still working on design of its existing office location, other location options and the best configuration to support a more professional office for clients that provides the needed service and safety precautions, with the observance of new health protocols.
+Status: VIHA is still working on other location options and the best configuration to support a more professional office for clients that provides the needed service and safety precautions, with the observance of new health protocols.

 VIHA Strategic Goal 2: Develop and Implement industry best practices in HR, IT and Procurement divisions through systems, processes, and procedures.